merginit/merginit.com/src/lib/blog/posts/11062025-free-web-hosting.md

 **Runtime Support**: PHP, MySQL; supports CMS like WordPress via Softaculous.

-**Upgrading and Scaling**: Upgrades to iFastNet premium hosting start at $2.50/month for better performance and support.
-Additional resources via iFastNet plans.
+**Upgrading and Scaling**: InfinityFree offers upgrade options to premium hosting plans for better performance and support (pricing varies).

 **Commercial Usability**: Yes, with restrictions (e.g., not for file hosting; must comply with terms).